Frequently Asked Questions

 - Not currently.
 However, by removing the array from the

 videoselement, Fire App Builder can parse it.
 You are probably better off creating a unique feed for Fire TV because you can also include recommendations in the feed.
-See this forum post for details.
 If you want to use the same feed for both platforms, consider using an MRSS feed.